 Scholarships Make Students "Big Winners"

-Forty-five years passed between the time Bill Taylor graduated from Illinois Valley Community College (IVCC) and the afternoon he stood before a gymnasium filled with a new generation of bright-eyed grads at their commencement ceremony.
+Forty-five years passed between the time Bill Taylor, ’67, graduated from Illinois Valley Community College (IVCC) and the afternoon he stood before a gymnasium filled with a new generation of bright-eyed grads at their commencement ceremony.

-“I still remember being scolded by the dean for arriving late to graduation directly from an all-night poker game,” says Bill.“He was not impressed when I explained that I had been the ‘big winner.’”
+“I still remember being scolded by the dean for arriving late to graduation directly from an all-night poker game,” Bill recalls.“The dean was not impressed when I explained that I had been the ‘big winner.’”

 In the years that followed, Bill eventually managed to impress his former dean—and many others—as he helped make history in the financial world and changed countless lives for the better.